If you are thinking about correcting your hair color with toner, you need the right developer volume for your goal.

 Choosing the Right Volume Developer for Toner

-Developers come in four levels depending on the percentage of hydrogen peroxide:
+Developers come in four common strengths based on the percentage of hydrogen peroxide:

 - 10 vol has 3% hydrogen peroxide